 The science behind these benefits, particularly weight loss, lies in the way your body processes a kind of fat called triglycerides.

-Triglycerides circulate in the blood and are stored in our cells, but when there are fewer carbs to burn, our bodies turn to triglycerides into ketones for fuel.
+Triglycerides circulate in the blood and are stored in our cells, but when there are fewer carbs to burn, our bodies turn triglycerides into ketones for fuel.
 This means you begin to burn fat at a higher rate.
-You also lower your blood glucose levels, which can get dangerously high on a Standard American Diet (SAD) that’s high in processed foods and sugars.

 The irony is that it’s not fat that makes you gain fat (triglycerides), but sugars and starches, which are high-glycemic carbs.
-The more high-glycemic carbs you consume, the more likely you are to gain weight and have high glucose levels, which can be dangerous for your health.
+The more high-glycemic carbs you consume, the more likely you are to gain weight and have high glucose levels, which can harm your health.†

 Defining “low-carb” varies depending on the type of diet.
 All low-carb diets fall into the category of those that affect your glycemic index, but some are more dramatic than others.
 In general, glycemic values are defined as: